Average Hand Grip Strength

 - Left Hand (KG)

-Right Vs Left
+Right Vs Left Hand Average

 Taking the average grip strength in people leads to some surprising results.
 Right handed people may find they actually have a stronger grip with their left and visa versa.
+This may come as a surprise as you would think your ‘dominant’ hand would be the stronger!

 We have compiled the overall average grip strength of all people tested and compared right hand to left hand.
 The results are probably what I would have expected.